UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**Multi CPU usage**](http://www.codeproject.com/Articles/7933/Smart-Thread-Pool#Feature5) - You want to use all of the CPU cores on your customer's machine?
 You may want to use .NET's new parallels framework or, if you are stuck with an older .NET framework, write one of your own.
 * [**'Non-Blocking' synchronization**](http://www.albahari.com/threading/part4.aspx) - You want your code synchronized without blocking waits?
 This is the premier-league of multi-threaded-programming.
 It's very difficult and subtle.
 Fasten your seatbelts, you're in for some ride.
 * [**Decompress DXT textures**](http://www.gamedev.net/topic/467156-dxt-decompress-in-c/) - You want to manually decompress DXT Format Files?
 There are not many reasons for you to want to do this, but nevertheless.
 Here it is.
+* [**The Guide To Implementing 2D Platformers**](http://higherorderfun.com/blog/2012/05/20/the-guide-to-implementing-2d-platformers/) - Avery comprehensive guide covering almost all aspects of such an endeavor.
+* [**Super Nerd Boy**](http://meyermike.com/wp/?p=160) - Mike's Blog about the experience of making a 2D platformer hero jump the right way.

 ### AI
 * [**Path-Finding**](http://www.codeproject.com/Articles/5758/Path-finding-in-C) - You want your hero to find the right way?
 This is a good implementation of the A* Algorithm.
 You have to modify it of course, because the garbage collector would kill you in no time, but it's a good starting point.